Genesis Chapter 4 Summary

 Discussion Questions for Genesis, Chapter 4

-1. In Genesis 4:1, Eve says, "I have gotten a man with the help of the Lord."
-What role is given the Lord in childbirth?
+- In Genesis 4:1, Eve says, βI have gotten a man with the help of the Lord.β What role is given to the Lord in childbirth?
 How does this compare to society's view of God's role in childbirth?
-How does the role compare to your view of God's role in childbirth?
+How does this role compare to your view of God's role in childbirth?

-3. Why did Cain kill Abel in Genesis 4:8?
-Would Cain be justified to blame God for killing Abel because of the rejected offering?
+- Why did Cain kill Abel in Genesis 4:8?
+Would Cain be justified in blaming God for killing Abel because of the rejected offering?
 Why or why not?

-4. We are never given Adam and Eve's reaction to the events between Cain and Abel in scripture.
+- We are never given Adam and Eve's reaction to the events between Cain and Abel in Scripture.
 Why do you think that we are not given their reaction?
-What do you think was their reaction after one son is killed and the other is exiled?
+What do you think their reaction was after one son was killed and the other was exiled?

-6. Genesis 4:17 says that Cain knew his wife and bore him a son, Enoch.
-One of the most asked questions in history: where did Cain's wife come from?
-What is the reasons supporting your answer?
-The same question can apply to where did Lamech's two wives come from in Gen 4:19?
+- Genesis 4:17 says that Cain knew his wife and bore him a son, Enoch.
+One of the most asked questions in history is: Where did Cain's wife come from?
+What are the reasons supporting your answer?
+The same question can be applied to where Lamech's two wives came from in Genesis 4:19.

-8. Who is Seth's wife in Genesis 4:26 that bares him his son Enosh?
-Why do you think it isn't mentioned that Seth has a wife after you view the painstakingly details that scriptures provide in other birth narratives?
+- Who is Seth's wife in Genesis 4:26 who bore him his son Enosh?
+Why do you think it isn't mentioned that Seth has a wife after you view the painstaking details that scriptures provide in other birth narratives?

-9. Throughout Genesis 4 there is conversations between people and God.
-However, at the end of the chapter is says "At that time people began to call upon the name of the Lord."
-If people have had regular conversations with God, what do you think the last phrase means?
+- Throughout Genesis 4, there are conversations between people and God.
+However, at the end of the chapter, it says, βAt that time, people began to call upon the name of the Lord.β If people have had regular conversations with God, what do you think the last phrase means?

 Key Words/Phrase